-Ads are everywhere.
-They’re on TV, websites, along the side of the road and now they are making their way onto smartphone apps and games.
-Just like ads, teens are everywhere and they are absorbing each and every piece of information they see, hear and read.
+Ads are everywhere!
+They’re on TV, websites, within stores/malls, and along the side of the road.
+Now, they are making their way onto social media platforms, smartphone apps, and games.
+Just like ads, teens are everywhere, and they are absorbing each and every piece of information they see, hear, and read.

-- Researchers followed 3,111 students in South Dakota from seventh to ninth grade, and found that exposure to in-store beer displays in grade 7 predicted onset of drinking by grade 9, and exposure to magazine advertising for alcohol and to beer concessions at sports or music events predicted frequency of drinking in grade 9.
+- Researchers followed 3,111 students in South Dakota from seventh to ninth grade.
+They found that exposure to in-store beer displays in the seventh grade predicted the onset of drinking by ninth grade.
+Moreover, exposure to beer concessions at sports or music events and alcohol advertisement in magazines predicted the frequency of drinking in grade 9.

-- If young people like alcohol ads, they are more likely to have positive expectancies about alcohol use and to intend to drink or to drink.
+- If young people like the alcohol ads, themselves, they are more likely to have positive expectancies about alcohol use and intend to try alcohol.

-- Eighty percent of general public respondents in a poll by the Bureau of Alcohol, Tobacco and Firearms believed “that alcohol advertising influences youth to drink alcoholic beverages.”
+- 80% of general public respondents in a poll by the Bureau of Alcohol, Tobacco and Firearms (ATF) believed “alcohol advertising influences youth to drink alcoholic beverages.”

-- Alcohol advertisers spent $2 billion on alcohol advertising in measured media (television, radio, print, outdoor, major newspapers and Sunday supplements)
+- Alcohol advertisers spend close to an average of $2 billion on alcohol advertising in measured media (television, radio, print, outdoor, major newspapers and Sunday supplements).